AG32 Bring-Up and 16-Node Hypercube

 This document is the ‘todo’ or gating document for the bringup of the Thinkin’ Machine.
 It’s the steps I need to take to buy AG32 chips from LCSC and turn them into a hypercube computer.
 This document goes through each step I need to take, and I will add my progress/takeaways below each step.
 Think of this as a lab notebook for getting AG32s working, but the first half of all the pages are pre-filled with what I need to do.

 This document covers everything needed to verify the AG32 works for the Thinkin’ Machine, and get a validated 16-node 4D hypercube running.
-There are twelve hardware steps and five software milestones.
+There are twelve hardware steps and four software milestones.
 Hardware steps 1–3 are a weekend.
 Steps 4–5 are the first real unknown.
 Step 6 is the architectural gate — if it passes, the machine works.
 Software work begins in parallel with hardware Step 4 and gates hardware from Step 9 onward.

 Background: Why The AG32